• Skip to primary navigation

 Do you love a recipe you tried?
 Please leave a 5-star 🌟rating in the recipe card below and/or a review in the comments section further down the page.

-Perfect venison tenderloin roast sliced and served on wooden slab.
+Tender, sliced venison tenderloin roast served on a light wooden cutting board.

 Print Recipe Leave A Comment